-\Students choosing to pay tuition and fees on a College Green Payment Plan are required to comply with the payment schedule in order to enroll, or remain enrolled. in any future semesters.
+Students choosing to pay tuition and fees on a College Green Payment Plan are required to comply with the payment schedule in order to enroll, or remain enrolled, in any future semesters.

-OPTION 3: College Payment Plan\\
+OPTION 3: College Payment Plan

 Students who do not pay their account balance in full by the Fee Due Date or set up a satisfactory payment arrangement through the College Green Payment Plan by the Fee Due Date or who default on their College Green Payment plan agreement will be automatically set up on the In-House College Payment Plan.
 An initial finance charge of \$50 will be assessed at the time the In-House College Payment Plan is initiated for that student.
 Payment in full will be required by the last day of the current semester.
 Accounts not paid in full before the end of the semester may have up to a \$150 in late fees applied to the balance and may be turned over to collections.
-Redlands Community College participates in the Oklahoma Tax Commission Warrant Intercept program, which deducts past due balances from tax refund checks. \\Students who are paying through the In-House College Payment Plan are required to pay their bill in full in order to enroll, or remain enrolled, in any future semesters.
+VA beneficiaries are not penalized in any way as a result of delayed VA payments.
+Redlands Community College participates in the Oklahoma Tax Commission Warrant Intercept program, which deducts past due balances from tax refund checks.

+Students who are paying through the In-House College Payment Plan are required to pay their bill in full in order to enroll, or remain enrolled, in any future semesters.